 The Absolut Park is located along the Absolut Shuttle, beginning at the top station and continuing all the way down to the Chill House.

-To celebrate its birthday, the Absolut Park will host a six-week anniversary program in the entire park area between the Spring Battle (from 16.03.2019) and the season end (22.04.2019) with photo and video shootings, events such as the 10th anniversary of The Stash, several Cash For Tricks sessions and a Banked Slalom, special and even more obstacles and extended runs in The Stash and in the Absolut Park.
+To celebrate its birthday, the Absolut Park hosted a six-week anniversary program in the entire park area between the Spring Battle and the season end with photo and video shootings, events such as the 10th anniversary of The Stash, several Cash For Tricks sessions and a Banked Slalom, special and even more obstacles and extended runs in The Stash and in the Absolut Park.

 On the Shuttleberg you will find signposted freeride routes, on which you can ride off-piste safely.
 These routes are not groomed and we recommend them for days with fresh powder.